jessicarush/react-notes/libraries.md

 Things get a little more difficult when it comes to styling and most tutorials out there seem to have out-of-date information.
 The idea is that you work with themes and then do overrides when needed.
 Overall the learning curve is steep.

-The simplest way to apply custom styles would appear as a one-off customization:
+The simplest way to apply custom styles would appear to be as a one-off customization:

 > The easiest way to add style overrides for a one-off situation is to use the sx prop available on all MUI components.